July 20: Today in Royal History

 Unofficial Royalty: King Abdullah I of Jordan

-July 20, 1951 – Death of Crown Prince Wilhelm of Germany, son of Wilhelm II, German Emperor and King of Prussia, in Hechingen, Germany; buried at Hohenzollern Castle in Bisingen, Zollernalbkreis, Germany
+July 20, 1951 – Death of Wilhelm, the last German Crown Prince and Crown Prince of Prussia, son of Wilhelm II, the last German Emperor and King of Prussia, in Hechingen, Germany; buried at Hohenzollern Castle in Bisingen, Zollernalbkreis, Germany

 Wilhelm was the last Crown Prince of Germany.
-After World War I, he went into exile in the Netherlands with much of the rest of the German imperial family.
+After World War I, he went into exile in the Netherlands.
 Wilhelm and his wife Cecilie of Mecklenburg-Schwerin returned to Germany five years later after promising to remain out of politics.
 The family was able to retain much of its wealth and even some former residences, allowing them to live a comfortable life in Germany.
-By this time Wilhelm and Cecilie had separated but did maintain friendly relations and reunited during family events.
+By this time Wilhelm and Cecilie had separated but maintained friendly relations and reunited during family events.
 Wilhelm did not entirely remain out of politics despite his promise, as he met with and supported Adolf Hitler in his early days of power.
 He did not support Hitler’s activities after 1934 and lived a quiet life.
 Wilhelm became head of the House of Hohenzollern in 1941, upon the death of his father.
 After Cecilienhof, the family home in Potsdam, Germany, was seized by the Soviets following World War II, Wilhelm moved to a small house in Hechingen, Germany.

 July 20, 1964 – Death of Anna Alexandrovna Vyrubova, lady-in-waiting and favorite of Empress Alexandra Feodorovna, wife of Nicholas II, Emperor of All Russia, in Helsinki, Finland; buried in the Russian Orthodox section of the Hietaniemi Cemetery in Helsinki, Finland